israrqayyumf22/Doc-Chat/README.md

 ## Key Features
 - **PDF Ingestion**: Upload and process PDF documents automatically.
+- **Multi-Document Support**: Upload unlimited PDFs and query across all of them simultaneously - documents are added incrementally to the vector store without replacing existing ones.
+- **Smart Document Tracking**: Each document is uniquely identified by filename + upload timestamp, allowing multiple versions of the same file to coexist.
+- **Document Deletion**: Delete specific documents with their embeddings removed from the vector store - uses a smart rebuild strategy for instant deletion (FAISS doesn't support direct deletion like Pinecone).
 - **Vector Search**: Efficient similarity search using FAISS.
 - **Flexible Model Providers**: Switch between Ollama (local, free) and OpenAI (cloud-based) with a simple configuration change.
 - **Provider-Specific Isolation**: Separate upload directories and vector stores for each provider - switch seamlessly without re-ingesting documents.